DJIRRINGU ART

 Ky-ya grew up watching her mum Mandy Nicholson create amazing artworks and has always been very intrigued.
 Ky-ya's main inspirations are Country, animals, stories, waterways and her ancestors.
 Her ancestors inspire her to keep Wurundjeri culture alive through art and education, in particular her Uncle William Barak.
 Her artworks are strictly South Eastern style, which means she does lines, diamonds, circles, as her ancestors have always done.
 Ky-ya is inspired to use her art to showcase her culture in a positive way and to educate others.

-Check out my TEDx Talk I did on Djaara Country (Castlemaine).
+Check out Ky-ya's TEDx Talk she did on Djaara Country (Castlemaine).

 Copyright © 2025 Djirringu Art - All Rights Reserved.